makih2003/The-Influence-of-TV-Shows-on-Baby-Name-Trend-in-Canada/README.md

 ## Overview
-This project investigates whether characters from popular TV shows influence baby name trends in Canada.
+This data science project is to investigate whether characters from popular TV shows influence baby name trends in Canada.
 Key question in analysis is:<br>
 **Do popular TV show characters influence baby name usage in Canada?**

 ## Cloning the Repository